Voineagulab/BrainCellularComposition/README.md

 This directory contains source code for reproducing the analysis in:

-Sutton, Gavin J., Daniel Poppe, Rebecca K. Simmons, Kieran Walsh, Urwah Nawaz, Ryan Lister, Johann A. Gagnon-Bartsch, and Irina Voineagu. _Comprehensive evaluation of deconvolution methods for human brain gene expression._ **Nature Communications 13**, no. 1 (2022): 1-18. https://doi.org/10.1038/s41467-022-28655-4
+Sutton, G.J., Poppe D., Simmons R.K., Walsh K., Nawaz U., Lister R., Gagnon-Bartsch J.A., and Voineagu I. Comprehensive evaluation of deconvolution methods for human brain gene expression.
+Nat Commun 13, 1358 (2022). https://doi.org/10.1038/s41467-022-28655-4

 File naming conventions are as follows, and should be followed in order:
 - Group 1: scripts that preprocess public and generated data